Pediatric nursing: Australia

 A registered nursing license is required to practice.
-A registered nurse requires a Bachelor of Science (Nursing), a 3–4 years full-time training.
+A registered nurse requires a Bachelor of Science (Nursing), a 3–4 year full-time training.
 Once completed 12–18 months in a clinical setting is required, followed by completing a graduate certificate in pediatric nursing.

 United States

 The CPN (certified pediatric nurse) exam validates knowledge and expertise beyond the prerequisite Registered Nurse (RN) licensure.
 Eligible RNs may have a diploma, associate's degree, BSN, MSN, or higher nursing degree and must have a minimum of 1800 hours of pediatric nursing experience.
 Over 30,000 nurses actively held CPN certification as of April 15, 2021.

 Training involves a mix of formal education and clinical experiences.
 Pediatric nurses can become certified in the field and may choose to further specialize.
 Students can enroll in an associate or bachelor's degree program.
 Some diploma programs offered exclusively through hospitals may also prepare students for the RN exam.